Cristian Măcelaru: Biography

 In February 2017, Măcelaru first guest-conducted the WDR Symphony Orchestra Cologne.
-He has since returned for three subsequent guest appearances with the orchestra.
-In May 2018, the orchestra announced the appointment of Măcelaru as its next chief conductor, effective with the 2019-2020 season, with an initial contract of 3 years.
+He subsequently returned for three further guest appearances with the orchestra.
+In May 2018, the orchestra announced the appointment of Măcelaru as its next chief conductor, effective with the 2019-2020 season, with an initial contract of three years.
 This appointment marks his first full-time orchestral post.
 In June 2020, the orchestra announced an extension of his contract through July 2025.
+In October 2023, the orchestra announced that Măcelaru is to stand down as its chief conductor at the close of the 2024-2025 season, and to take the title of Artistic Partner for the 2025-2026 season.

-In September 2018, he first guest-conducted the Orchestre National de France (ONF), and returned for a second guest-conducting appearance in the summer of 2019.
-On the basis of these appearances, in November 2019, the ONF announced the appointment of Măcelaru as its next music director, effective 1 September 2021, with an initial contract of 4 years.
+In September 2018, Măcelaru first guest-conducted the Orchestre National de France (ONF), and returned for a second guest-conducting appearance in the summer of 2019.
+On the basis of these appearances, in November 2019, the ONF announced the appointment of Măcelaru as its next music director, effective 1 September 2021, with an initial contract of four years.
 Following the resignation of Emmanuel Krivine as ONF music director in May 2020, Măcelaru became music director of the ONF on 1 September 2020, one year earlier than originally scheduled.
 In September 2022, the ONF announced an extension to Măcelaru's contract through 2027.
+Măcelaru is scheduled to conclude his tenure with the ONF at the close of the 2026-2027 season.

+In August 2023, Măcelaru led his first season as Artistic Director of the George Enescu Festival.
+In April 2024, the Cincinnati Symphony Orchestra announced the appointment of Măcelaru as its next music director, effective with the 2025-2026 season, with an initial contract through the 2028-2029 season.
+He held the title of music director-designate for the 2024-2025 season.
+Măcelaru is represented by Charlotte Lee at Primo Artists.

-Măcelaru and his wife Cheryl, a bassoonist, have 2 children; they reside in Paris.
+Măcelaru and his wife Cheryl, a bassoonist, have two children.
+The family resides in Paris.
+Măcelaru became an American citizen in 2019.